alif2884/Color-Detection/README.md

 A simple Python project built during high school that allows users to detect the color name of any pixel in an image using OpenCV and a custom color dataset.

 ## 🧠 Overview
-This project was my first experience working with images, pixel values, and color recognition.
+This project marked my first hands-on experience with image processing, pixel analysis, and color recognition in Python.

 When you double-click anywhere on the image window, the program reads the pixel’s RGB values and matches it to the closest color name in a CSV file.